 “Conservatively speaking, 90 percent of concrete countertop people can’t afford them.
 Instead, they use a drill, or a handheld mixer, that spins a 5- or 6-inch diameter blade at about 500-800 rpm.
 They’re marketed for mixing paint or thin-set.
 These work.”

-This type of mixer is typically used in a 5-gallon bucket.
+You typically use this type of mixer in a 5-gallon bucket.
 It may have one or two blades.
 Heidebrink feels two is better.

 The drill-and-bucket method can be arranged on a production basis, Celebuski points out.
 You just need a lot of buckets.
-He measures all the dry materials except the fiber into all of the buckets, and pre-measures the water and fiber for each bucket.
+He measures all the dry materials except the fiber into all of the buckets.
+He then pre-measures the water and fiber for each bucket.
 “Then one guy starts mixing and the other guy pours.”

 However, Girard points out that there are, “big downsides” to the hand-held option.
 “You can only make a small amount of concrete at once.
 The most I’ve been able to make efficiently is about 80 pounds at a time.
 (And) it is killer on the person mixing.
 It’s very fatiguing.
 At the end of the day, your back is done.
 From an efficiency standpoint, that’s a downside.”